 off-campus site through a satellite campus or regional partner.

-- Students have the opportunity to interact with researchers in Mathematics and Statistics and are introduced to the national and international mathematical science community.
+- Students have the opportunity to interact with researchers in Statistics, Mathematics, health and medical sciences, and are introduced to the national and international statistical and mathematical science community.

 - The Department participates annually in undergraduate mathematical competitions that develop skills and expose students to situations with no classroom counterpart.

 - Upper year classes have excellent student-professor ratios; this allows for direct interaction and creates an excellent learning environment.

 - The Department of Mathematics & Statistics also offers scholarships and awards for top students